Frumph/comic-easel/readme.txt

 == Changelog ==
+= 1.0.10 =
+Fix for RSS feeds, the problem was the action hook for it
+update: possible fix for clearing cache when custom post type is published with w3 total cache

 = 1.0.9 =
 Use hovertext as well as comic-hovertext in the meta fields for those coming from ComicPress